-Taylor Shaeffer is in his seventh year of teaching, five of which have been in elementary music.
+Taylor Shaeffer is in his eleventh year of teaching, nine of which have been in elementary music.
 He currently teaches in Nixa, Missouri at John Thomas School of Discovery (JTSD).
 JTSD is a public STEAM school that serves students kindergarten thru sixth grade.
 Taylor has a degree from Missouri State University in Music Education and a Masters degree in Education Administration from William Woods University.
 He is also Kodaly Level 1 certified through Evangel University.
-Taylor has had two groups perform at the Missouri Music Educator's Association Conference, in 2017 with the Reed Academy 6th Grade Select Singers and 2019 with the JTSD Treble Choir.
-Recently, Taylor has been invited to conduct multiple honor choirs throughout the nation.
-In addition to his work as a conductor, Taylor is currently serving as SCMMEA Elementary Vice-President and previously served as Vice-President on the board of Boys Choir of Springfield.
+Taylor has had three groups perform at the Missouri Music Educator's Association Conference, in 2017 with the Reed Academy 6th Grade Select Singers, 2019 with the JTSD Treble Choir, and 2021 with the JTDS Discovery Singers.
+In addition to his work as a conductor, Taylor is currently serving as Vice-President of Kodaly of the Ozarks and has previously served as SCMMEA Elementary Vice-President and Vice-President on the board of Boys Choir of Springfield.
 Taylor has three goals for his students when they leave his program: that they love music, can sight read music, and sing with good tone.

 For more information about ordering "The Fox" please click HERE